App Review Demo Account Fails: The Guideline 2.1 Fix

 The reviewer is in the US (or your assigned reviewer region), the account works there for basic login, but the home screen is empty because content is geo-restricted to a region the reviewer can’t reach.
 They mark login as broken because the app looks dead.

 How to spot it: Check your content / feature gating logic.
-If a logged-in user in the reviewer’s region sees an empty state, you need either a sample data set for that region or VPN guidance in notes.
+If a logged-in user in the reviewer’s region sees an empty state, you need either a sample data set for that region or, per Apple’s own guidance for features the reviewer can’t reach, a link to a short demo video in the Notes field showing the gated functionality working.

 6. App requires a separately-provisioned backend (sandbox / staging) the reviewer was never given